 Plan Coverage and Medicare Coordination

 If you meet the eligibility requirements, lifetime retiree medical coverage is available to you and your qualified dependents.
-You may elect to be covered under either the medical plan you were enrolled in at the time of retirement – SUBlue, SUOrange, or SUPro – or you may switch your plan option.
-If you were not enrolled in an SU health plan prior to retirement, you may elect coverage for yourself and your qualified dependents upon retirement.
+You may elect to be covered under either the medical plan you were enrolled in at the time of retirement – SUBlue, SUOrange or SUPro – or you may switch your plan option.
+If you were not enrolled in a Syracuse University health plan prior to retirement, you may elect coverage for yourself and your qualified dependents upon retirement.
 Once your retirement elections are made, you will not be able to add any additional dependents.

 - You and your qualified dependents are required to enroll in Medicare Parts A and B as soon as eligibility for such coverage commences, and you will be responsible for the cost of Medicare Part B. Medicare will pay primary and the University will pay secondary under the Medicare carve-out integration method.
-As a participant, this will not change the amount you have to pay for cost-sharing (co-pays, deductibles, coinsurance, etc.).
-Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to POMCO automatically.
-POMCO will then apply the University’s plan benefit after reducing for Medicare coverage.
+As a participant, this will not change the amount you have to pay for cost-sharing (copays, deductibles, coinsurance, etc.).
+Your physician will first submit your claims to Medicare and any unpaid balance will be forwarded to Excellus BCBS automatically.
+Excellus BCBS will then apply the University’s plan benefit after reducing for Medicare coverage.

 Retirees or their covered dependents who become eligible for Medicare early due to a disability should review the information regarding Retirement Disability Coverage.
 See also, the effect of Medicare for those retiring on or after age 65.

-Upon retirement, you will receive an enrollment packet from POMCO.
-Your packet will include information on the benefit options you can choose from as a retiree, including information regarding any dental/vision and health care flexible spending account coverage that you may have under COBRA, as well as election forms to designate your selections.
+Upon retirement, you will receive an enrollment packet from Lifetime Benefit Solutions.
+Your packet will include information on the benefit options you can choose from as a retiree, including information regarding any medical, dental/vision and health care flexible spending account coverage that you may have under COBRA, as well as election forms to designate your selections.
 When you receive your packet, the Office of Human Resources would be happy to review your materials with you.
-To schedule a meeting or simply request a phone consultation, you may contact the HR Service Center at 315.443.4042.
+To schedule a meeting or simply request a phone consultation, you may contact HR Shared Services at 315.443.4042.

 Be sure to review the information about the Retiree Opt Out/Opt In feature regarding the ability to discontinue coverage through the University’s plan and return at a later time.